 Shayna Gehl is our business development manager and monthly contributor.
 With humorous parenting anecdotes featured on her blog The Disheveled Parent, Shayna used to be a mental health counselor in Buffalo, NY now she just needs one (from any location really).
 From upstate New York to living in Japan, Shayna has finally settled down in Brooklyn with her family of 4 (expanding to 5 this April)!
 Shayna can often be found under piles of laundry, dishes, or toys of any type and is open to (almost) anyone entering her home willing to help out.
 She can be reached for advertising opportunities at shayna (@) achildgrows.com.

 Deirdre O’Keeffe, is our Community Manager.
-She updates our Marketplace and weekday events listings, manages social media and coordinates community outreach efforts.
+She updates the calendar, blogs the weekend and weekday events listings, manages social media and coordinates community outreach efforts.
 Please send all event listings to our calendar and email her at events(@)achildgrows.com with any questions.
-Deirdre is a native New Yorker and has been a resident of Brooklyn for over 8 years now.
+Deirdre is a native New Yorker and has been a resident of Brooklyn for over 10 years now.
 She worked in the software support industry before having her second child, but left corporate America to be a full-time mom when #2 was born.
 When she is not taking her kids on adventures around NYC or packing school lunches, she keeps busy as a co-administrator of www.parentsaroundthehill.com and a co-moderator of the Greenlight Moms Book Club.
 Her favorite special treat is sneaking off to see a movie!

 John Proctor is our resident dad and writes on his experience living and raising his two children in Brooklyn.
 He has lived in Brooklyn since 2000, and been a father since 2009.
 Besides keeping company with his wife, two daughters, and chihuahua, he also writes memoir, fiction, poetry, criticism, and just about everything in the space between them.
 His work has been published in the Diagram, Superstition Review, Underwater New York, Defunct, New Madrid, Numero Cinq, McSweeney’s, New York Cool, and Gotham Gazette, and he serves as editor for Hunger Mountain Journal of the Arts.
 He teaches academic writing, media studies, and communication theory at Manhattanville College.
 You can see more of him at his website NotThatJohnProctor.com, and he can also be reached at askadad(@)achildgrows.com.
 He’d love to hear from you!